rohitsub11/Advanced-lane-finding/README.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-**I did this in my Jupyter Notebook in the functions `computePositionError()`, `computeLaneCurvature()`, and `computeLaneCurvaturePx()`.

-**I computed the position error in the `computePositionError()` function by measuring the difference between the image center (image width divided by 2) and the apparent lane center.
-The apparent lane center is computed by finding the average of the nearest lane pixel on the left and right.
-For instance, if the the left lane's closest key point was at `x=200` and the right lane's closest key point was at `x=1000`, then the lane center would be `x=600`.
-Since the image width is 1280 pixels wide, the image center is at `x=640`.
-This implies that the image center is 40 pixels to the right of the lane center.
-I used the conversion ratio to convert this pixel difference into meters.

-**Next, I compute the lane curvature in real-space (meters) using the `computeLaneCurvature()` function, which is based on the Udacity lecture material.

-**Next, I compute the lane curvature in pixel space (pixels) using the `computeLaneCurvaturePx()` function.
+I did this in my Jupyter Notebook in the functions `measure_curvature`.
+I computed the lane curvature in real-space (meters) by accepting an input to the variable `pixel` as `false` and in pixel space (pixels) using the input to the same variable as `True`.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-**I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in the `draw_lines_on_road` function.
 Here is an example of my result on a test image:

 ![lane on road](output_images/detected_lane_mask.jpg)